whiteppure/myblog/blog-site/content/posts/rookie/rookie-datatype.md

      * All literal strings and string-valued constant expressions are
      * interned.
 String literals are defined in section 3.10.5 of the
      * <cite>The Java&trade; Language Specification</cite>.
-     *
-     * @return  a string that has the same contents as this string, but is
-     *          guaranteed to be from a pool of unique strings.
      */
     public native String intern();
 ```